No. 45: Tyler Skaggs

 Making his major league debut as a 21-year-old late in the 2012 season, Skaggs held his own.
 He was back again with the big-leagues at the end of 2013.

-As he developed in the Diamondbacks system, he remained on the Angels’ radar.
+But as he developed in the Diamondbacks system, he remained on the Angels’ radar.
 Or more specifically, on Jerry Dipoto’s talent charts.

 “The ups and downs of last year made me a stronger pitcher and a stronger competitor,” Skaggs said.
 “You learn a lot more from failing than winning.”